Towns & Places:

 The United Brethren built the first Protestant church in Garnett in 1859.

 The outbreak of the Civil War in April 1861 caused great excitement in Anderson County.
 At the call for volunteers, an entire company enlisted in one day.
 Anderson County was represented in nearly every Kansas regiment, with about three-fourths of the able-bodied men entering the Union Army.
-In 1861, the population of the county was a little over 1,000.
+In 1861, the county’s population was a little over 1,000.

 The first county building erected in Garnett was the jail, built in 1864.
 In 1868, the courthouse was erected on Oak Street in Garnett.